syncfusion-content/uwp-docs/uwp/Visual-Studio-Integration/Create-Project.md

 ---
 layout: post
-title: Create Project | UWP | Syncfusion
+title: Create Project in UWP Syncfusion® Extensions | Syncfusion®
-description: Syncfusion provides the Visual Studio Project Templates for the Syncfusion UWP platform to create Syncfusion UWP Applications
+description: Learn about creating Syncfusion® UWP projects using Visual Studio Project Templates in Syncfusion® UWP Extensions and more.
 platform: uwp
-control: Syncfusion Extensions
+control: Syncfusion® Extensions
 documentation: ug
 ---

-# Create UWP application
+# Create Project in UWP Syncfusion® Extensions

 Syncfusion® provides the **Visual Studio Project Templates** for the Syncfusion® UWP platform to create the Syncfusion® UWP Application, adding required Syncfusion® assemblies/NuGet based on the control chosen.